C5 switches to C6: views from Central Asia

 Kazakhstan positively perceives the alignment of Azerbaijan to the C5 platform, mainly due to the expanded opportunities in terms of infrastructure and logistics.

 It is important to mention the Turkic factor within the new agreement and Azerbaijan as a new member in the Central Asian platform.
-Both government and public in Kazakhstan jointly give positive signals regarding Azerbaijan within the C6, mainly because there is no vacuum in the formation of their perception of Baku: both actors are fueled by the idea of Turkic solidarity institutionalized within the OTS, the Turkic Culture and Heritage Foundation, and other initiatives in similar contexts, which clearly signals that Kazakhstan and Azerbaijan have common initiatives to develop the "Turkic world”, which makes Kazakhstan perceive Azerbaijan as part of a wider Turkic ecosystem.
-It is an ideologically neutral, but symbolically significant factor that makes discussions of the "C5+Azerbaijan" format less doubtable in Astana, giving hope to include Azerbaijan into a long-term strategy of diversifying external relations, strengthening the Middle Corridor, and forming an autonomous Eurasian entity.
-However, it would be a mistake to overexaggerate Turkic elements, giving it main credits - both countries are known for developing a multicultural society, and in this regard this cooperation is viewed more from an opportunistic perspective, rather than an ideological one.
+Both government and public in Kazakhstan perceive Baku’s increasing exposure to the region positively: both actors are fueled by the idea of Turkic solidarity institutionalized within the OTS, the Turkic Culture and Heritage Foundation, and other initiatives in similar contexts, which clearly signals that Kazakhstan and Azerbaijan have common initiatives to develop the "Turkic world”, and Baku is perceived as part of a wider Turkic ecosystem.
+It is an ideologically neutral but symbolically significant factor that gives hope to include Azerbaijan into a long-term strategy of diversifying external relations, strengthening the Middle Corridor, and forming an autonomous Eurasian entity.
+However, it would be a mistake to overexaggerate the Turkic element behind “C5+1”: both countries are known for their multicultural policies, and in this regard their cooperation is viewed primarily through the pragmatic lens rather than an ideological one.

 Moreover, as he underlines, “Azerbaijan associates itself more with the South Caucasus, while for Central Asia clarity of positioning is very important”, which raises certain regional scepticism from Central Asian countries, including Kazakhstan, towards Baku.